mbarker84/css-irl/src/pages/how-to-enable-experimental-web-platform-features.md

 While behind a flag, the browser’s implementation of a particular feature may be buggy, and subject to change, but you can still try it out.
 In fact, if it’s a feature you’re keen to use, the earlier you try it out the better – and if you can give feedback then it’s even more valuable.

+Right now, one experimental feature you can try out is subgrid – part of the CSS Grid Level 2 specification.
+It’s only available in Firefox Nightly, and you’ll need to enable it.

 ## How to turn on experimental features

 ### Firefox